cyfdecyf/cow/README.md

 COW is a HTTP proxy that tries to automatically identify blocked websites and use a parent proxy when visiting those sites.
 For non-blocked sites, COW will use direct access.

+If you are tired of switching proxy configuration or editing blocked site list, you can give COW a try.

 ## Features ##

 - **Automatically identify blocked websites**